Victorian fashion: Foundations

-A print displaying the fashionable silhouette of the 1850s and then the cage crinoline needed to support it.
+1850s fashionable silhouette and the cage crinoline needed to support it.

-In 1856, the invention of the first cage crinoline allowed for even wider skirts.
-The cage crinoline was constructed by joining thin metal strips together to form a circular structure that could support the large width of the skirt.
-This was made possible by technology which allowed iron to be turned into steel, which could then be drawn into fine wires.
-Although often ridiculed by journalists and cartoonists of the time as the crinoline swelled in size, this innovation freed women from the heavy weight of petticoats and was a much more hygienic option.
+In 1856, the invention of the first cage crinoline allowed for wider skirts than petticoats could.
+The cage crinoline was constructed by joining thin metal strips together with wires to form a circular cage-like structure that could support a very wide skirt (see 1950s silhouette and cage crinoline, right).
+Although often ridiculed by journalists and cartoonists of the time as the crinoline swelled in size, this innovation freed women from the heavy weight of petticoats.
+Technological advancement made cage crinolines possible.
+Not visible on the outside garment, the cage crinoline was the foundation for the huge dome-shaped skirts that dominated the end of the decade.
+It was safer and easier to walk in a cage because the hoops held the skirt away from the feet and legs of the wearer.